vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 ## What happens next?

-> And in the days of these kings shall the God of heaven set up *a kingdom, which shall never be destroyed*: and the kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms, and *it shall stand for ever*.
+> And in the days of these kings shall the God of heaven set up *a kingdom, which shall never be destroyed*: and the kingdom shall not be left to other people, but *it shall break in pieces and consume all these kingdoms, and it shall stand for ever*.
 Forasmuch as thou sawest that the stone was cut out of the mountain without hands, and that it brake in pieces the iron, the brass, the clay, the silver, and the gold; the great God hath made known to the king what shall come to pass hereafter: and the dream is certain, and the interpretation thereof sure.
 {% ct 'Daniel 2:44-45' %}

 The stone cut without hands represents the kingdom of heaven, which will replace all earthly kingdoms at Christ’s return and establish His eternal reign.
 Since the stone strikes the image at its feet, this indicates that Jesus will return during the time of the divided nations.
+Some have misinterpeted Christ's kingdom in these passages to mean the earthly, millennial kingdom of His church, but this cannot be because the Bible teaches that the earth will be completely destroyed at His Second Coming (see ["1,000 Years of Peace"](/posts/prophecy/millennium.md#what-happens-to-planet-earth)).

-## Do the Psalms say anything about Christ’s kingdom?
+## Are there other Bible references to Christ’s kingdom?

 > Ask of Me, and *I will give You the nations for Your inheritance*, and the ends of the earth for Your possession.
 You shall break them with a rod of iron; *You shall dash them to pieces like a potter’s vessel*.
 {% ct 'Psalm 2:8-9, NKJV' %}

-David, under divine inspiration, makes a direct reference to {% rf 'Daniel 2:34' false %}—a prophecy that would not be written for several centuries!
+> Jesus saith unto them, Did ye never read in the scriptures, The stone which the builders rejected, the same is become the head of the corner: this is the Lord's doing, and it is marvellous in our eyes?
+Therefore say I unto you, The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof.
+And whosoever shall fall on this stone shall be broken: but *on whomsoever it shall fall, it will grind him to powder*.
+{% ct 'Matthew 21:42-44' %}

+In Psalm 2, David, under divine inspiration, foreshadowed the prophecy of {% rf 'Daniel 2:34' false %}--centuries before it was revealed.
+Jesus also compared Himself to the Stone that would grind to powder those upon whom it falls--a reference to those who reject His mercy.
+In contrast, those who fall on the Stone of their own accord will be broken; that is, when they encounter the reality of His love, they are humbled and choose to surrender their pride and self-righteousness to Him {% rf 'Matthew 5:5' %}.

 ## What hope does the Bible give us?